chialunwu/berlin-termin-bot/README.md

 For booking a Bürgeramt appointment, while you don't need to complete a form beforehand, you still must frequently refresh the page, which can lead to being blocked for an hour if done too often.
 The bot refreshes the page every 60 seconds for you, streamlining the process.

 ## How to use?

+To keep the bot running, you might need to prevent your laptop from falling asleep.
+You can install software like [Caffeine](https://intelliscapesolutions.com/apps/caffeine) to keep your laptop awake.

 ### Get the bot